[LUM#13] The bat under the radar

-Gain a better understanding of the coronaviruses present in bats to better prevent, anticipate and cope with a possible new zoonosis.
-This is the aim of a project led by virologist Martine Peeters.
-Here's how it works.
+Gaining a better understanding of coronaviruses present in bats in order to better prevent, anticipate, and respond to a possible new zoonosis.
+This is the goal of the project led by virologist Martine Peeters.
+Explanations.

 Bats represent 20% of the world's mammals © Innocent Ndong (CREMER-IRD, Yaounde, Cameroon)